dassubhranil/Care-Coordination/README.md

 # Approach

-We intend to analyze of the
+We intend to analyze the
 issue by creating various visualizations for interactively understanding the the financial health of rural hospital systems.
 We generated choropleth maps, box and whisker plots and histograms for comparing how structural